Ahmad-Alam/Ahmad-Alam.github.io/_posts/2025-01-03-journal-cli.md

 ---
 layout: post
-title: Building a CLI Journaling System for ADHD-Friendly Self-Reflection
+title: Building a CLI Journaling System for Self-Reflection
 date: 2025-01-03
-description: How I created a minimal, data-driven journaling system to overcome ADHD challenges and track personal growth
+description: How I created a minimal, data-driven journaling system to overcome challenges and track personal growth
 tags: programming personal-project cli bash goals
 categories: projects
 related_posts: true
 ---

-As a data scientist with ADHD, I've always been fascinated by the idea of journaling.
+As a data scientist, I've always been fascinated by the idea of journaling.
 The thought of looking back on my past thoughts and experiences, understanding my patterns, and tracking my personal growth has always appealed to me.
-Yet, like many others with ADHD, the actual practice of consistent journaling felt like an insurmountable task – another item on the endless to-do list that would eventually be forgotten or procrastinated away.
+Yet, like many others, the actual practice of consistent journaling felt like an insurmountable task – another item on the endless to-do list that would eventually be forgotten or procrastinated away.

 This tension between wanting to journal and struggling to maintain the habit led me to create [Daily Journal CLI](https://github.com/Ahmad-Alam/daily-journal-cli), a minimalist, markdown-based journaling system designed specifically for people who find traditional journaling overwhelming.

 ## The Problem with Traditional Journaling

-The classic approach to journaling – sitting down with a blank page and pouring out your thoughts – can be particularly challenging for people with ADHD or attention difficulties.
+The classic approach to journaling – sitting down with a blank page and pouring out your thoughts – can be particularly challenging for people with attention difficulties.
 The lack of structure can be paralyzing, and the open-ended nature of the task often leads to:

 - Analysis paralysis when facing a blank page
 - Forgetting to journal regularly